 GlaxoSmithKline is one of Europe's leading pharmaceutical developers but like its peers, it has been wrestling with the triple threats of generic competition, ever more rigorous regulatory scrutiny, and the challenge of keeping its drug development pipeline filled.
 GSK's problems were, arguably, more serious than some of its rivals, resulting in its demotion from the coveted position as global #2 several years ago.
-It now lags behind its Swiss rivals by overall revenues.
+It now lags behind several Swiss and American rivals by overall revenues.
 Recently, the group has been tweaking its broadly diversified portfolio in order to specialise on a smaller number of key pharmaceutical segments, primarily respiratory and HIV drugs (the latter from specialist unit ViiV Healthcare) and vaccines.
-GSK had five blockbuster brands in 2018: HIV treatments Triumeq (sales of £2.7bn) and Tivicay (£1.6bn), respiratory drugs Seretide/Advair (£2.4bn) and the Ellipta family (£2.1bn) and shingles vaccine Shingrix.
-Respiratory drugs now account for more than a third of the group's pharmaceutical sales and HIV products for well over another quarter.
+By US$ equivalent sales, GSK had six blockbuster brands in 2019: HIV treatments Triumeq (sales of £2.5bn) and Tivicay (£1.7bn); respiratory drugs Seretide/Advair (£1.7bn), the Ellipta family (£2.3bn) and Ventolin (£938m); and shingles vaccine Shingrix (£1.8bn).
+Another respiratory drug, Nucala, is likely to reach blockbuster status in 2020.
+HIV drugs now account for 27% of the group's pharmaceutical sales and respiratory products for 18%.
 Other significant pharma products, though now mostly in slow decline post-patent, include Lamictal, Augmentin and Avodart.
-Key vaccines include pediatric vaccine Infanrix/Pediarix and Bexsero against meningitis as well as vaccines against influenza and hepatitis.
+Key vaccines include pediatric vaccine Infanrix/Pediarix and Bexsero against meningitis as well as vaccines against hepatitis and influenza.
+In 2019, GSK acquired oncology biotech developer Tesoro for $5.0bn, though the new addition's financial contribution in the year was only small.
 Greater specialisation has resulted in stronger financial performance.
-Group revenues hit a new high of £30.8bn in 2018, while net income soared to £4.1bn.
-Pharma sales were flat at £17.3bn, but vaccines rose strongly to £5.9bn.
+Helped by the addition of Pfizer's OTC division, group revenues hit a new high in 2019 of £33.8bn, while net income jumped 30% to £5.3bn, boosted by a large gain from the sale of consumer healthcare beverage Horlicks.
+Pharma sales were up only modestly at £17.6bn, but vaccines surged by 21% to £7.2bn.
 The group has also dramatically expanded its position in OTC with a series of major deals.
 GSK Consumer Healthcare is now the global #1 in its sector (see separate page), but is expected to be spun off as a separate company by 2022.
 Former OTC chief Emma Walmsley became group CEO in 2017, the first woman ever to lead a Big Pharma company.

 Capsule checked 2nd April 2019